Michael Sandham: Bandidos

 Sandham had a highly authoritarian leadership style giving all members a rule-book listing a set of rules which forbade "lying to a brother" and "coming between two brothers" under the pain of expulsion.
 Sandham's rulebook also stated: "We have a chain of command in our Chapter.
 USE IT!
 NO SIDE STEPPING."
 Sandham had brought in this rule after the vice-president of the Winnipeg chapter, Jeff Korn, had tried to appeal to Muscedere to mediate his disputes with Sandham.
 In response, Sandham had abolished the post of vice-president and then had Korn expelled for being a cocaine addict.
 Edwards wrote that Sandham was a ruthless schemer as his goal was nothing less than to take over the outlaw biker scene in all of Canada.
 Sandham had behaved in a very sycophantic manner towards Muscedere and Raposo when he wanted to join the Bandidos in 2004, but turned on them when they stood in the way of his ambitions.

 On 25 June 2005, Sandham visited Kellestine's farm to complain about the unwillingness of the Toronto chapter to make the Winnipeg chapters full members, asking for his support.
-In September 2005, Kellestine told Sandham that if he wanted to wear Bandido patches (which he had never been supplied with from Houston), he should just make his own, even though Bandido rules stated that anyone who wore a patch not supplied by Houston would be expelled.
-Edwards wrote that both Kellestine and Sandham displayed much narcissistic behavior and a contempt for all rules, which allowed them to justify doing anything they wanted.
 In the summer of 2005, Kellestine went to Winnipeg to see Sandham, a visit that he kept secret from Muscedere.
 Sandham had also told Kellestine at this time that the "no surrender crew" led by Muscedere were planning to "patch over" to join the Outlaws without him.
 Kellestine believed what Sandham had told him, and this bit of misinformation turned Kellestine against the "no surrender crew".
 For Kellestine, outlaw biking was his life, and to be left alone without belonging to any club would be a sort of death for him.
 Stratford, Ontario is regarded as the "meth-making capital" of Canada, as methamphetamine is usually manufactured in rural areas since it emits an unpleasant smell and needs anhydrous ammonia as an ingredient, a fertilizer commonly sold in rural stores.
 There was a huge demand for methamphetamine in Winnipeg.
 Sandham believed an alliance with Kellestine would make him rich, as Kellestine knew many of the methamphetamine makers in the countryside around Stratford while there was much demand for methamphetamine in Winnipeg.
+In September 2005, Kellestine told Sandham that if he wanted to wear Bandido patches (which he had never been supplied with from Houston), he should just make his own, even though Bandido rules stated that anyone who wore a patch not supplied by Houston would be expelled.
+Edwards wrote that both Kellestine and Sandham displayed much narcissistic behavior and a contempt for all rules, which allowed them to justify doing anything they wanted.
+At a meeting between Sandham and Raposo at the house of an outlaw biker named Russell "Ripper" Fullager on 9 September 2005, the Winnipeg Bandido turned police informer known only as M.H. remembered: "You could hear them yelling through the door".
+Raposo was very much against granting Sandham a "full patch" until all of his dues were paid, which he insisted had not been paid.